Searching for non-unitary neutrino oscillations in the present T2K and NO$\nu$A data: Analysis of 2019 data

-In fig.~\ref{allowed1}, we have shown the analysis of individual \nova (upper panels) and T2K (lower panels) data analysis in the $\dcp-\sin^2\tz$ plane.
-It is clear from the plots that the agreement between the two experiments in the $\sin^2\tz-\dcp$ plane is better, though not perfect, in the case of non-unitarity.
+It is clear from the plots in fig.~\ref{allowed1} that the agreement between the two experiments in the $\sin^2\tz-\dcp$ plane is better, though not perfect, in the case of non-unitarity.
 In fact, the \nova data can put better constraints on the $\dcp$ values in the case of non-unitarity.
 While the unitary hypothesis allows the whole $\dcp$ range, the non-unitarity can exclude almost all of the UHP in the $\dcp$ range.
-The best-fit value of the $\sin^2 \tz$ increases a bit in the case of non-unitary.
+The best-fit value of the $\sin^2 \tz$ increases a bit in the case of non-unitarity.
 Unlike the unitary mixing, the T2K best fit point is allowed by the \nova data, in the case of non-unitary mixing.
-However, the unitary hypothesis can rule out the allowed region for the IH at $1\, \sigma$, whereas in the case of non-unitary, a small region of the IH in the lower octant of $\tz$ and the upper range of $\dcp$ is allowed with a minimum $\dchsq$ of 1.4.
+However, the unitary hypothesis can rule out the allowed region for the IH at $1\, \sigma$ C.L., whereas in the case of non-unitary, a small region of the IH with $0.46<\sin^2 \tz<0.52$ and $-140^\circ<\dcp<-30^\circ$ is allowed with a minimum $\dchsq$ of 1.4.

 In the case of T2K (fig.~\ref{allowed1}, bottom panels), the non-unitarity does not have any significant effect on the best-fit point or the allowed region, as the best-fit points are similar to the best-fit points of the unitary case.
-The non-unitarity just makes slightly larger significance region in the $\sin^2\tz-\dcp$ plane to be allowed at $3\, \sigma$ C.L. for IH.
+The non-unitarity just makes slightly larger significance region in the $\sin^2\tz-\dcp$ plane to be allowed at $3\, \sigma$ C.L.\ for IH.
 Because of that, the T2K data continue to exclude (include) the \nova best-fit point for the NH (IH) at $1\, \sigma$ ($3\, \sigma$) C.L.
 Unlike NO$\nu$A, both the unitary and non-unitary mixing can exclude the IH allowed region at $1\, \sigma$ C.L.\ for the T2K data.
 Therefore, T2K has a better hierarchy sensitivity than \nova in the case of non-unitary hypothesis.

 In fig.~\ref{allowed2}, we have shown the allowed region in the $\dcp-\phi_{10}$ plane for both the \nova and T2K data.
-It can be seen that for the NH, both \nova and T2K cannot exclude any value of $\phi_{10}$ at $1\, \sigma$.
-For the IH, at $1\, \sigma$ C.L., data from \nova allow a very small region of $\dcp$ in the LHP and $\phi_{10}$ in UHP.
+It can be seen that for the NH, both \nova and T2K cannot exclude any value of $\phi_{10}$ at $1\, \sigma$ C.L.
+For the IH, at $1\, \sigma$ C.L., data from \nova allow a very small region of $\dcp$ in the LHP and $\phi_{10}$ in the UHP.